Tommy Davis (catcher)

-Thomas James Davis (born May 21, 1973 in Mobile, Alabama) is a retired Major League Baseball catcher who played for the Baltimore Orioles in 1999.
+Thomas James Davis (born May 21, 1973) is an American former Major League Baseball catcher who played for the Baltimore Orioles in 1999.

 Career

 Davis attended the University of Southern Mississippi.
 In 1993, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League and was named a league all-star.

 Davis was selected by the Baltimore Orioles in the 2nd round of the 1994 MLB Draft.
 He appeared in five career major league games for Baltimore in 1999.